 Management fees will be deducted at source.
 The subcontractor will be allocated a maximum contract value which will reflect the target number of learners to recruit, and the management fee will be deducted prior to this allocation.
 The College will issue the subcontractor with a monthly invoice instruction, subject to contractual evidence and data requirements being met, and following successful ILR data validation.
 Any amendments to payments will be made in accordance with the current version of the SFA or EFA Funding Rules.

-- Where full programmes or frameworks are sub-contracted the typical percentage retained to manage the process is 20% with 80% payable to the sub contract partner.
+Where full programmes or frameworks are sub-contracted the typical percentage retained to manage the process is between 20%and 30% with the balance payable to the sub contract partner.

-- A higher percentage management fee may be implemented for new sub-contractors which reflects the additional quality assurance activities undertaken by the College.
+The higher percentage management fee may be used for new sub-contractors which reflects the additional quality assurance activities undertaken by the College.

 Roles and Responsibilities

-Principalship Strategic Team (PST) : To regularly monitor the Colleges sub-contracting arrangements and either recommend the renewal of existing arrangements or proposal of new arrangements.
+Senior Leadership Team (SLT) : To regularly monitor the Colleges sub-contracting arrangements and either recommend the renewal of existing arrangements or proposal of new arrangements.